Mitigating crosstalk errors by randomized compiling: Simulation of the BCS model on a superconducting quantum computer: Circuit transpilation

 To implement an interaction between two qubits initially separated by a distance $d$ (in the sense of the coupling map of Fig.~\ref{fig:coupling}), at least $d-1$ SWAP gates are required, i.e $3(d-1)$ CNOT gates.
-Consequently, the number of CNOT gates grows very rapidly with respect to the number of qubits we want to simulate.
+Consequently, the number of CNOT gates --and thus the number of errors-- grows very quickly with the size of the system we want to simulate (i.e. the number of qubits).